Gist of Go: Pipelines

 This is a chapter from my book on Go concurrency, which teaches the topic from the ground up through interactive examples.

-We've learned how to use goroutines and channels, now let's see how to assemple them into concurrent pipelines!
+We've learned how to use goroutines and channels, now let's see how to assemble them into concurrent pipelines!

 Leaked goroutine